Running a live-action gaming business is a challenging task. And one of the biggest challenges is no-shows at events.

 In this blog post, we will share seven tips from battlefield operators worldwide to help reduce no-shows.

-While it may be impossible to eliminate, here are 7 tips to reduce no-shows in your battlefield business.
-These tips come from Battlefield Operators around the world;
+While it may be impossible to eliminate, here are seven tips to reduce no-shows in your battlefield business.

 These business insights come from operators in Australia, Belgium, Denmark, the USA, and the Netherlands.